BlvckBytes/ItemPredicateParser/README-X.md

 - Write documentation about how to use it (in the works)
 - The predicates and the IntegerToken could use some test-cases too
-- Configuration of messages and various parameters should be added to *this* plugin, instead of the consumer

 ## Language Files